fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-clinicalimpression-intro.md

 The element `ehealth-clinicalimpression-decision` must be set to citizen-view-approved

-The element `investigation.ehealth-clinicalimpression-viewInvestigationItem` must be a reference to the ehealth-view that is approved.
+The element `investigation.ehealth-clinicalimpression-viewInvestigationItem` must contain references to the ehealth-views that are approved.

+The element `investigation.item` must contain references to the QuestionnaireResponses that may use the views.

-This indicates to the patient solution that the patient referenced in the `subject` element is allowed to use the InterpretedView.
-An InterpretedView is related to a Questionnaire and can be used to interpret QuestionnaireResponses for that Questionnaire.
+This indicates to the patient solution that the patient referenced in the `subject` element is allowed to use the InterpretedViews for the specified QuestionnaireResponses.

 ### Required if CarePlan is known